vitobotta/velero-notifications/README.md

   velero-backup-notification ./helm
 ```

 That's it!
-You should now receive notifications when a backup/restore is completed or fails.
+You should now receive notifications when a backup is completed or fails.
+It couldn't be simpler than that!

 ## License